Manifold Learning by Mixture Models of VAEs for Inverse Problems: Numerical Examples

 We consider the manifolds ``two circles'', ``ring'', ``sphere'', ``swiss roll'' and ``torus''.
 The (noisy) training data are visualized in Figure~\ref{fig:manifolds_data_toy}.
 The number of charts $K$ is given in the following table.

 We visualize the learned charts in Figure~\ref{fig:learned_charts_toy}.
 Moreover, additional samples generated by the learned mixture of VAEs are shown in Figure~\ref{fig:generated_samples_toy}.
 We observe that our model covers all considered manifolds and provides a reasonable approximation of different charts.
-Finally, we apply the gradient descent method from Algorithm~\ref{alg:gd_manifold} to the following functions: \begin{itemize} \item $F(x)=x_2$ on the manifold ``two circles'' with initial points $\frac{x_0}{\|x_0\|}\pm(1.5,0)$ for $x_0=(\pm 0.2,1)$; \item $F(x)=\|x-(-1,0)\|^2$ on the manifold ``ring'' with initial points $(1,\pm0.4)$; \item $F(x)=\|x-(0,0,-2)\|^2$ on the manifold ``sphere'' with inital points $x_0/\|x_0\|$ for $x_0\in\{(0.3\cos(\tfrac{\pi k}{5}),0.3\sin(\tfrac{\pi k}{5}),1):k=0,\dots,9)\}$; \item $F(x)=\|x-(-5,0,0)\|^2$ on the manifold ``torus'', where the inital points are drawn randomly from the training set. \end{itemize} We use the retraction from Lemma~\ref{lem:retr1} with a step size of $0.01$.
+Finally, we test the gradient descent method from Algorithm~\ref{alg:gd_manifold} with some linear and quadratic functions, which often appear as data fidelity terms in inverse problems: \begin{itemize} \item $F(x)=x_2$ on the manifold ``two circles'' with initial points $\frac{x_0}{\|x_0\|}\pm(1.5,0)$ for $x_0=(\pm 0.2,1)$; \item $F(x)=\|x-(-1,0)\|^2$ on the manifold ``ring'' with initial points $(1,\pm0.4)$; \item $F(x)=\|x-(0,0,-2)\|^2$ on the manifold ``sphere'' with inital points $x_0/\|x_0\|$ for $x_0\in\{(0.3\cos(\tfrac{\pi k}{5}),0.3\sin(\tfrac{\pi k}{5}),1):k=0,\dots,9)\}$; \item $F(x)=\|x-(-5,0,0)\|^2$ on the manifold ``torus'', where the inital points are drawn randomly from the training set. \end{itemize} We use the retraction from Lemma~\ref{lem:retr1} with a step size of $0.01$.
 The resulting trajectories are visualized in Figure~\ref{fig:trajectories_toy}.
 We observe that all the trajectories behave as expected and approach the closest minimum of the objective function, even if this is not in the same chart of the initial point.

 \begin{remark}[Dimension of the Manifold] For all our numerical experiments, we assume that the dimension $d$ of the data manifold is known.
 This assumption might be violated for practical applications.
-However, there exist several methods in the literature to estimate the dimension of a manifold from data, see e.g., \cite{BSS2022,CS2016,FGQZ2010,LB2004}.
-Combining these methods with our mixture of VAEs is not within the scope of this paper and is left for future research. \end{remark}
+However, there exist several methods in the literature to estimate the dimension of a manifold from data (see, e.g., \citealp{BSS2022,CS2016,FGQZ2010,LB2004}).
+We are aware that dimension estimation of high dimensional data sets is a hard problem which cannot be considered as completely solved so far.
+In particular, most of these algorithms make assumptions on the distribution of the given data points.
+Even though it is an active area of research, it is not the scope of this paper to test, benchmark or develop such algorithms.
+Similarly, combining them with our mixture of VAEs is left for future research. \end{remark}